[email protected] Open daily from 10 - 1pm (closed Saturdays, public holidays and some Jewish holidays)

 Auckland Second Generation Group

-Email: akldsecondgen@orcon.net.nz
+Email: [email protected]

 The Auckland Second Generation Group began in 1994 and has a mailing list of over 100 people.
 This also includes a number of Second Gen who live outside of Auckland.
 We meet approximately every 6 weeks either in person or on zoom.
 The group is open to sons and daughters of Holocaust survivors, anyone with one or two parents impacted by the Holocaust in the period 1933-1948.
-The parent may have been a camp survivor or may have fled Europe as a refugee prior to or during the Second World War.
+The parent may have been a camp survivor or may have fled Europe as a refugee before or during the Second World War.
 We feel a real bond with each other which makes the group so important.

-Our Auckland group produced our own book, Mixed Blessings: New Zealand Children of Holocaust Survivors Remember, edited by the late Debbie Knowles and published by Tandem Press in 2003.
-The book consists of nineteen chapters written by second generation people, mostly by members in Auckland but also with chapters from Wellington.
+Our Auckland group produced our book, Mixed Blessings: New Zealand Children of Holocaust Survivors Remember, edited by the late Debbie Knowles and published by Tandem Press in 2003.
+The book consists of nineteen chapters written by second-generation people, mostly by members in Auckland but also with chapters from Wellington.
 The book includes family recipes, acknowledging the importance of food to our heritage.
 It also bears witness, honouring the legacy of the lost and of those who survived to carry on.

 Michael Alford, a former Aucklander and known to many of our members, was our most recent speaker.
 Michael spoke to us on Zoom from Spain about his book “What’s Luck Got to do with it?” which tells his family story.
 The book focuses on his father’s youth in Upper Silesia and his migration to New Zealand in 1939.
 It also touches, among other things, on the impact of the holocaust on Michael’s family, his uncle’s role in staging the premiere of the Three penny Opera in Weimar Berlin, the pre-war NZ refugee policy, experiences of migrants integrating into New Zealand in the ‘40s and his experience as child of refugees growing up in New Zealand.
-This was one of our best attended meetings.
+This was one of our best-attended meetings.

 Naomi Johnson